 For many entrepreneurs, the sale of their business is a once-in-a-lifetime event.
 However, not only is a lot of money at stake, but liability risks must also be minimised.
 That is why many entrepreneurs look for a professional M&A consulting.

-These advisors have many years of experience with corporate transactions and support the entrepreneur with their know-how.
-Their tasks range from the orientation of the sales strategy to the legal review of the completed purchase agreement.
+These consultants have many years of experience with Corporate transactions and support the entrepreneur with their expertise.
+Their tasks range from aligning the sales strategy to the legal review of the finalised purchase agreement.

 In this way, entrepreneurs are not only protected from mistakes that could reduce the purchase price, but can also reach a large number of interested investors in the shortest possible time through the advisors’ network.
 Regardless of the fact that a project Company sale has an extremely high time requirement and this can be intelligently compressed via advisors.